-Why don’t we celebrate this day?
+Why don’t Muslims celebrate Valentine’s Day?

 Every year in February, we wonder why Muslims don’t celebrate Valentine’s day.
 If love is precious and all religions call for love, then why is it frowned upon?